COVID-19: The Race To Develop A Vaccine

 How much will the vaccines cost?

 Some of the frontrunners have indicated that they will take a non-profit approach to supplying the vaccine during the pandemic, while others, most notably Pfizer, have indicated that they will aim to make a profit on their product, but otherwise price responsibly.
-AstraZeneca and the University of Oxford have pledged to make no profit from their vaccine during the pandemic, while Janssen’s vaccines leader Paul Stoffels suggested in April its vaccine could be priced around $10 per dose, but made it clear this would depend on demand and the final cost of manufacturing and administration.
+AstraZeneca and the University of Oxford have pledged to make no profit from their vaccine during the pandemic, and has agreed major pre-approval supply agreements with the US, the European Union, the UK and Japan and others to supply its vaccine.
+These deals price the vaccine at around $2-4 per dose.

 On 22 July, Pfizer and BioNTech agreed a deal with the US government for 100 million doses of their vaccine for $1.95bn.
 This implies a price of $19.50 per dose, which is likely to set a benchmark for the entire field.